ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 Used when the cause of failure is the receiver in a transfer.

 - MUST NOT be thrown for approval operations.
-- MUST be thrown for unintended transfers to the zero address.
+- MUST be thrown for disallowed transfers to the zero address.
-- MUST be thrown for unintended transfers to non-compatible addresses (eg. contract addresses).
+- MUST be thrown for disallowed transfers to non-compatible addresses (eg. contract addresses).

 #### `ERC20InsufficientBalance(address, uint256, uint256)`